Go Live with Lightning Experience

-For users assigned to custom profiles, decide who gets Lightning Experience access now and who you’ll set up later.
+Custom profile users: Decide who gets Lightning Experience access now and who you’ll set up later.
 Consider these options.

 What Happens When Users Get Access to Lightning Experience

-Lightning Experience is turned on
+Users who existed when Lightning Experience was turned on

-After Lightning Experience is turned on
+Users added after Lightning Experience is turned on

-Manage Salesforce Classic Access
+Manage Access to Salesforce Classic

 When you’re ready for users to call Lightning Experience home, there are several options for driving adoption.
 Choose what’s right for each user.